FrodoFarhani/DockerExpressSite-DockerFile/README.md

 # Build image:

     docker build -f DockerFile -t so0oshiance/node .

 -f: is the name of our docker file in source code
 -t: is tag name to finde it in docker images
 . : is the path of our source code we wanna create image from

 # Run image

     docker run -d -p 8080:3000 so0oshiance/node

- we run the image that we created
+we run the image that we created so0oshiance/node: is our tag name in prev section

 # Check if everything is correct

     docker ps

 we should see our image is running here with our tag name and now we can test it in the browser

 ---

 # To push your image into docker hub:

     docker login

 - insert username and password of your docker hub

   docker images

 - choose correct repository name from images

-docker push [repository name for exp: so0oshiance/node]
+  docker push [Repository/Tag name for exp: so0oshiance/node]